Arts & Life

 In a bid to help restaurants, mom-and-pop shops and other local businesses hurting during these trying times, the Free Press has launched a new directory service to help our community connect with companies still open for business.

-Winnipeg Police: The service centre at police headquarters (245 Smith Street) will reopen to the public on June 22 to allow Winnipeggers to file police reports in person daily between 8 a.m. and 5:30 p.m.
+Winnipeg Police: The service centre at police headquarters (245 Smith Street) reopened to the public on June 22 to allow Winnipeggers to file police reports in person daily between 8 a.m. and 5:30 p.m.

-In-person criminal record/police information checks and non-criminal fingerprinting will be available between 8 a.m. and 3:30 p.m.
+In-person criminal record/police information checks and non-criminal fingerprinting is available between 8 a.m. and 3:30 p.m.
 Monday to Friday.

 Other service centre locations remain closed and do not accept walk-in complaints or inquiries.